ARK_Logo.jpg

 Kazakhstan

-• Kazakhstan is one of the most mineralogically endowed countries, quickly evolving into a strategic global partner for critical minerals and energy security
+• Kazakhstan is clearly becoming a strategic partner for critical minerals globally

 • Kazakhstan Cost Advantage is one of the differentiators….
 US$0.48/l diesel, 2.5 cents/kWh energy, US$125/m for core drilling, skilled workforce at very competitive wage rates.